Unreal (TV series): United StatesUnreal premiered in the United States on Lifetime on June 1, 2015. The network made the first four episodes available on their website on June 6, 2015, before the latter three had aired.

 In July 2017, it was announced that the series has been renewed for fourth season that completed production in January 2018 before the third season had aired.
 On May 22, 2018, it was reported that the fourth season had been acquired by Hulu.
 The streaming service would distribute the series exclusively as a "Hulu Original" in the United States for a set period of time before the episodes are to air on Lifetime.
 On July 16, 2018, the fourth season was released on Hulu.

+In 2024 it streamed on Netflix, only to return in 2025.

 International

 The series is available to stream on Stan in Australia and on Lightbox in New Zealand.

 In the United Kingdom, season 1 aired on Lifetime.
 From season 2, the show airs on Amazon Video a day after broadcast in the United States, with season 1 also available for streaming.

 In Israel the show airs on yes Drama channel and on Cellcom TV.
 In India, the show airs on Star World.

 In Spain, the show airs on the channel ATRESERIES, owned by the network Atresmedia.